Meraki-Solutions/green-state/README.md

 ## Installation

-Green State is available as a package on NPM for use with a module bundler or in a Node application:
+Green State is available as a package on NPM for use with a module bundler.

 ```shell
 npm install --save @symbiotic/green-state